The combinatorial formula for open gravitational descendents: Symmetric Jenkins-Strebel stratification

+\end{definition} In Figure \ref{fig:ribbon4_17} the diagrams on the left represent smooth graphs, and all but the top right are effective. \begin{rmk} The only non zero open intersection number which does not involve internal markings is the genus $0$ intersection number with three boundary markings $\langle\sigma^3\rangle^o_0.$ The graph which corresponds to this picture is precisely the trivalent ghost. \end{rmk}

-The following proposition is a consequence of Lemma \ref{lem:sym_JS}, and the closed theory, the proof is in the appendix. \begin{prop} The unique symmetric JS differential of $\Sigma$ defines a unique metric graph $(G,\ell)$ embedded in $K_{\B,\PP}(\Sigma).$ This graph is an open ribbon graph, whose vertices are $K_{\B,\PP}-$images of zeroes of the differential, its edges are $K_{\B,\PP}-$images of horizontal trajectories.
-The boundary edges are embedded in the boundary and cover it, and the defects of vertices agree with the defects of their image in $K_{\B,\PP}(\Sigma),$ in particular boundary nodes go to boundary nodes.
-Under this embedding the orientation of any half edge $h\in s_1H^B$ agrees with the orientation induced on $\partial K_{\B,\PP}(\Sigma).$ Topologically $K_{\B,\PP}(\Sigma)=\Sigma_G.$
+The following proposition is a consequence of Lemma \ref{lem:sym_JS}, and the closed theory, the proof is in the appendix. \begin{prop} Let $\Sigma$ be a stable open marked Riemann surface.
+The unique symmetric JS differential of $\Sigma$ defines a unique metric graph $(G,\ell)$ embedded in $K_{\B,\PP}(\Sigma).$ This graph is an open ribbon graph, whose vertices are $K_{\B,\PP}-$images of zeroes of the differential, its edges are $K_{\B,\PP}-$images of horizontal trajectories.
+The boundary edges, if there are any, are embedded in the boundary and cover it, and the defects of vertices agree with the defects of their image in $K_{\B,\PP}(\Sigma),$ in particular boundary nodes go to boundary nodes.
+Under this embedding the orientation of any half edge $h\in s_1H^B$ agrees with the orientation induced on $\partial K_{\B,\PP}(\Sigma).$ Topologically $K_{\B,\PP}(\Sigma)\simeq\Sigma_G.$

 Moreover, for any stable $(g,\B,\I\cup\PP)-$metric graph is the graph associated to some stable open $(g,\B,\I\cup\PP)-$surface and a set of perimeters $\pp.$ This surface is unique if the graph is smooth or effective. \end{prop} We sometimes identify the graph with its image under the embedding.
 In particular, throughout this article we shall consider an edge as a trajectory in the surface, and a half edge $h$ as trajectory oriented outward from $h/s_0.$ \begin{nn} With the notations of the above observation, denote by $\Rcomb_\pp$ the map between surfaces and open metric ribbon graphs, defined by $(G,\ell)=\Rcomb_\pp(\Sigma).$ Write also $(G,\ell)=\Rcomb(\Sigma,\pp).$ \end{nn}